-The first winner of our newsletter giveaway is Christopher & Holly Herriman.
-Christopher and Holly, to claim your $25 Amazon gift card, please email your foster care worker and tell them you won the giveaway.
+The winner of this month’s newsletter giveaway is Kristin and Collin Adams.
+To claim your $25 Amazon gift card, please email your foster care worker and tell them you won the giveaway.
 You must email your worker within the month of April to accept your prize.

 Thank you for opening your hearts and homes to children in need.